 The Iron Silk Road links Russia and China.
 This is not an entirely new connection: the Trans-Mongolian Railway has connected Beijing through Mongolia to Ulan-Ude in Russia since the 1950s.
 The Trans-Mongolian was made possible by diplomatic ties between the Soviet Union and the Mongolian People’s Republic, a sovereign socialist state that cut ties with the Chinese Manchu Empire and maintained close links with the USSR.
 The line between Ulan-Ude and Naushki was completed in 1940, and was extended to Ulaanbaatar in 1949.
 It was connected to Beijing in the early 1950s.

 The Trans-Asian Railway will be travelling through a more central corridor, through Kazakhstan (read our article about Kazakhstan here); China’s hope is to drastically cut the London-Beijing land travel from 15 days to two.
 Though still incomplete, segments of the railway can be followed using the Silk Road routes.
 This is a four- to five-day journey.
-From Moscow, travellers can ride the train to Kazakhstan’s glittering city of Astana, journey across the Kazakh steppe, and enter through the Dzungarian Gate, a historically significant mountain pass separating China from the west.
+From Moscow, travellers can ride the train to Kazakhstan’s glittering city of Nur-Sultan (formerly Astana), journey across the Kazakh steppe, and enter through the Dzungarian Gate, a historically significant mountain pass separating China from the west.
 The train also passes through Jiayuguan, the site of the largest and most intact pass of the Great Wall of China.

 Heart of Persia (Iran)

 Baxter mentions the Heart of Persia tour by the Golden Eagle, a two-week itinerary on board a private train with en-suite cabins, personal cabin attendant service, and on-board fine dining–reminiscent of the golden age of luxurious rail travel.
 The trip begins in Tehran and travels more than 4,000 km (2,500 miles) through Iran’s key cities.